 To introduce the first in the CIRCULARITY series, Alison will encourage all participants in the fashion and apparel sector to sign their commitment to the Charter and send to the UN pledging to take increased action.

-SEAN SPARK - Contrast Media - founded in late 2018.
+SEAN STARK - Contrast Media - founded in late 2018.
 The idea came about after Sean returned from O/S after many years working as a photojournalist with Associated Press specialising in conflict stories, and this stage of his career he was mentally and physically burnt out.

 Sean went on to complete a Cert 4 in Youth Work at Mt Druitt TAFE and a Diploma of Community Services so he could share marry his skillset and create Contrast Media.